 Does the buzz about minimalism intrigue you?
 What does minimalism mean?
 I think of buying less and being happy with what I have.
 Uncluttering my life and living as simply as possible.
 Just writing those words calms my soul.
 Less stuff = less worry = less judgement = less jealousy = more fun!
-To me living a simple minimalist lifestyle means I can enjoy my days doing what I want because I have less to take care of and maintain.
+To me, living a simple minimalist lifestyle means I can enjoy my days doing what I want because I have less to take care of and maintain.

-However, if you looked at my lifestyle today, it is not what you would call minimalist or simple.
+However, if you look at my lifestyle today, it is not what you would call minimalist or simple.
 We live on a lot of land in a big house with two sheds.
-I have a husband who loves his TVs and the bigger the better.
+I have a husband who loves his TVs, and the bigger the better.
 This is not something that will change soon, but I want to start by bringing less stuff in and bringing more stuff out.
 I want to be conscious of what I am letting into my life.

 Does any of this sound good to you?
 Are you ready to simplify your life?